Amial History, Family Crest & Coats of Arms

 Early History of the Amial family

 This web page shows only a small excerpt of our Amial research.
-Another 110 words (8 lines of text) covering the years 161 and 1619 are included under the topic Early Amial History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the year 1619 is included under the topic Early Amial History in all our PDF Extended History products and printed products wherever possible.

 Amial Spelling Variations